 An up-and-coming African youth leader, Myawira Gitaka works with kids across the continent on myriad sustainability and conservation projects.
 Typical of her generation, she is very active online — especially on Twitter.

 Gitaka recently established Mushroom Blue, a business that recycles coffee waste into inexpensive but potent fertilizer.
 She’s also passionate about the conservation status of African wild dogs, an IUCN Endangered species.

 In 1963, a young occupational therapist from the United States named Dian Fossey took out a loan, cashed in her life savings, and journeyed to Africa for an expedition.
 While there, she met famous anthropologists Mary and Louis Leakey and fell in love with Rwanda’s gorillas.

-Ultimately, Fossey relocated to the continent and, with the help of the Leakeys, established a camp and embarked on a long-term observation of mountain gorillas, a species that was in danger of going extinct in the wild.
+Ultimately, Fossey relocated to the continent.
+With the help of the Leakeys, she established a camp and embarked on a long-term observation of mountain gorillas.
+The species was in danger of going extinct in the wild.

-Fossey spent nearly 20 years in rural Rwanda studying the animals and became the area’s most aggressive anti-poaching activist after her favorite gorilla, Digit, was killed by illegal hunters.
-In 1983, Fossey published “Gorillas in the Mist,” an account of her work, which became a Hollywood blockbuster starring Sigourney Weaver.
+From then on, Fossey spent nearly 20 years in rural Rwanda studying the animals.
+Eventually, she became the area’s most aggressive anti-poaching activist after illegal hunters killed her favorite gorilla, Digit.
+In 1983, Fossey published “Gorillas in the Mist.”
+The account of her work became a Hollywood blockbuster starring Sigourney Weaver.
 Tragically, Fossey was murdered at her camp in 1985 — and the culprit remains a mystery.

 We should note that Fossey had vocal critics, especially in Rwanda, where many people saw her as a hypocritical colonizer.
 In most western conservation circles, however, she is widely credited for saving mountain gorillas from extinction.